AutoCAT: Reinforcement Learning for Automated Exploration of Cache-Timing Attacks: Overview

 \subsection{High-level RL Engine Formulation}

-Figure~\ref{fig:RL_formulation}(b) shows the formulation of cache guessing game as an RL problem in \acronym~RL engine.
-In this setting, we let the RL agent play the attacker role to explore possible attack strategies by controlling the attacker process.
-For simplicity, {\acronym} currently allows the RL agent to also control when the victim process runs.
-The RL agent is a policy parameterized by a deep neural network (DNN) model.
-The environment interact with a cache implementation, which handles the memory accesses of both the victim process and the attacker process.
+Figure~\ref{fig:RL_formulation}(b) shows the formulation of cache guessing game as an RL problem in the \acronym~RL engine.
+In this setting, we let the RL agent explore possible attack strategies by controlling the attack program.
+For simplicity, {\acronym} currently allows the RL agent to also control when the victim program runs.
+The RL agent is controlled by a policy parameterized by a deep neural network (DNN) model.
+The environment interacts with a cache implementation, which handles the memory accesses of both the victim program and the attack program.
 The environment also contains $addr_{secret}$ which is the secret of the victim, and a guess evaluator to check if a guess is correct.
 Below we explain the RL formulation.

-\textbf{Episode:} In each episode, the environment randomly generates the victim’s secret address ($addr_{secret}$).
+\textbf{Episode:} In each episode, the environment randomly generates the victim program’s secret address ($addr_{secret}$).
 The agent can then explore different actions and get observations.
 When the agent decides to make a guess on $addr_{secret}$, the episode will terminate.
 Reward will be given based on the guessing result and the number of actions taken.

 \textbf{Rewards:} As the goal is to let the agent learn how to guess $addr_{secret}$ correctly, we set the environment to return a positive reward if the agent's guess is correct, and a negative reward if the agent makes a wrong guess.
-To encourage the agent to optimize the attack strategy (i.e., minimize the number of steps), we give a small penalty on each step the agent takes.
+To encourage the agent to optimize the attack strategy (i.e., minimize the number of steps), we give a small penalty for each step the agent takes.